-The CRDS takes a part of the reactor trip system.
-The detail of the failure mode and effects analysis (FMEA) on the CRDS is described in Reference 4.6-3.
-The FMEA of the reactor trip system is also performed as described in Section 7.2.
-These analyses demonstrate that the CRDS performs a reactor trip when plant parameters exceeds the reactor trip setpoint.
+The CRDS is part of the reactor trip system.
+Detail of the failure mode and effects analysis (FMEA) on the CRDS is described in Reference 4.6-3.
+FMEA of the reactor trip system is described in Section 7.2.
+These analyses demonstrate that the CRDS performs a reactor trip when plant parameters exceed the reactor trip setpoint.
 By this performance, the reactor is placed in a subcritical condition with any assumed credible failure of any single active component, in compliance with GDC 25.